disproportionation reactions header image.

 2Cl2(g) + 2H2O(l) 4H+(aq) + 4Cl-(aq) + O2(g)

-Chlorine levels in swimming pools must be regularly checked to ensure they are not too high or too low This unwanted reaction can create problems, for example chlorine is added to drinking water to kill unwanted pathogens.
+This unwanted reaction can create problems, for example chlorine is added to drinking water to kill unwanted pathogens.
 Some of these pathogens can be a particular problem in swimming pools which is why chlorine is added to water used in public baths.
 However sunlight can cause the chlorine to leave the water reducing the amounts present.
-Care has to be taken to ensure that the levels of chlorine are maintained at the correct level.
+Care has to be taken to ensure that the levels of chlorine are maintained at the correct level to ensure that any potential pathogens are effectively removed from the water.

 Bleach manufacture and disproportionation reactions

-We saw above that chlorine (Cl2(g)) dissolves in cold water it forms a mixture of 2 acids; hydrochloric and chloric (I) acid.
+We saw above that chlorine (Cl2(g)) dissolves in cold water it forms a mixture of two acids; the strong acid hydrochloric acid and weak chloric (I) acid.

-This is an equilibrium reaction, so what would happen if we added cold sodium hydroxide (a strong alkali) to this equilibrium mixture?
+This is a reversible reaction, so what would happen if we added cold sodium hydroxide (a strong alkali) to this equilibrium mixture?
 Adding hydroxide ions will reduce the number of H+ ions in the equilibrium mixture so according to Le Chatelier's principle the equilibrium should shift to the left to give:

 Cl2(g) + 2NaOH(aq) → NaCl(aq) + NaClO (aq) + H2O(l)

 This is also a disproportionation reaction, initially the oxidation state of the chlorine is 0 however on the products side of the equation the oxidation state of chlorine is -1 in NaCl and +1 in NaClO [sodium chlorate(I)].
-The mixture of sodium chloride and sodium chlorate in solution is sold as bleach.
+Image to show the composition of household bleach The mixture of sodium chloride and sodium chlorate in solution is sold as bleach.
 The chlorate ion (ClO3-) is responsible for the disinfecting and bleaching properties associated with household bleaches.

 If the solution containing chlorate (I) ions is heated then a further disproportionation reaction occurs and chlorate(V) (ClO3-) ions are formed